 We know much more about the world Jesus lived in as historians and archeologists uncover it today.
 They help us understand the scriptures better too, so it’s good to stare at a map every once in awhile and think of Jesus’ world.

 Galilee, the site where Mark begins his account of Jesus’ ministry was a thriving part of Palestine then.
-The region around the Sea of Galilee was doing well economically under the leadership of Herod Antipas (4 BC-39 AD), even though many were left out while others got rich.
+Economists would say the region around the Sea of Galilee was doing well economically under the leadership of Herod Antipas (4 BC-39 AD), even though many were left out while others got rich.

 Herod Antipas is mentioned a number of times in the New Testament.
 Jesus called him “that Fox.”
 He ordered John the Baptist beheaded and later wondered if Jesus might be John come back from the dead.
 Pontius Pilate sent Jesus to Herod before sentencing him to death, but Jesus never said a word to him.
 Another interesting connection to Herod: Johanna, wife of Herod’s steward Cusa, was a follower of Jesus who stood with Mary and the other women at his cross.

-Like his father, Herod the Great, Herod Antipas loved to build, and his splendid Greco-Roman city of Tiberias arose from 20 and 27 AD, along the Sea of Galilee, not far from where Jesus lived in Nazareth and Capernaum, a center of his ministry.
+Like his father, Herod the Great, Herod Antipas loved to build, and his splendid Greco-Roman city of Tiberias arose from 20 and 27 AD, along the Sea of Galilee, not far from where Jesus lived in Nazareth and Capernaum, was one of his projects.
 Tiberias had a Roman gate, stadium, spacious squares with marble statues, a grand palace with a golden roof and a large synagogue.

 To pay for it, Herod relied on his tax-collectors in the cities and towns in his district–places like Capernaum and Nazareth– to squeeze the fishermen and farmers for whatever they could get.